SkyGuard Cutdown

 Timed Cutdown

-The cutdown time is set by the DIP switches labeled "Time" right below to servo.
+The cutdown time is set by the DIP switches labeled "Time".
 The times from arming to release are set as shown in the following table.

 Pressure Cutdown